thanninen/GettingAndCleaningDataCourseProject/CodeBook.md

 -------------------
 Step01 - Merge the training and test sets to create one data set.

   a.
 Assigned variables and read files.

-        Generic variables were assigned to the following 8 files and subsequently, those files were read using read.csv().
+Generic variables were assigned to the following 8 files and subsequently,those files were read using read.csv().
 The argument sep="" must be used in the read.csv() function:

           subject_test.txt